dakom/hello-terra/README.md

 * Native Rust types for message payloads - enforces contract/frontend match eachother _at compile-time_
 * Frontend main application is pure Rust/WebAssembly, written in the Dominator framework (declarative, fast, and awesome)
 * Wallet is handled via a (usually) hidden iframe and a postMessage communication layer
-* Detecting and deploying a new contract is done automatically via hash id and localstorage lookup
+* Detecting and deploying a new contract is done automatically via Blake3 hash, id, and localstorage lookup
 * Documentation of the shared data structures is generated automatically and browseable online
 * Continuous Integration/Deployment of frontend via Github Actions
 * Good DX (live-reloads when sources change, cross-platform, simple commands, separate local vs. release settings, workspace, etc.)